psalaets/ps-which/README.md

 - constant
 - factory
 - service
-- directive (camelCasedName or dashed-name formats accepted)
+- directive (camelCasedName and dashed-name formats accepted)
 - provider

 #### psWhich.report([filter])

-Print everything psWhich knows to console.
+Print everything ps-which knows to console.

 filter is an optional RegExp to filter modules by name.
 Only matching modules will be printed.
 Defaults to printing all modules.

 #### psWhich.info

-psWhich's raw data object.
+ps-which's raw data object.

 ## License